LinjiaSong/linjiasong.github.io/index.md

 ---

 <p>
   Welcome!
 I'm a fourth-year Ph.D.
 Candidate in Business Administration (Finance and Real Estate) from CUHK Business School, Chinese University of Hong Kong.
-My research interests are in empirical asset pricing, derivatives, and real estate finance <a href="http://dangrover.com">website</a>.
+My research interests are in empirical asset pricing, derivatives, and real estate finance.
 </p>

 <p>